3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 Indemnity insurance plans do not coordinate with other insurance.
 So, you can “stack” additional insurances to develop a complete plan.

-You also need to answer a health questionnaire.
+The application process includes answering a health questionnaire and including your personal information like home address and date of birth.
 Usually, these carriers do not cover pre-existing conditions for 12 months.
 On the 13th month, however, the condition is then covered.

 Additionally, if you have a moderate-to-severe health condition, the carrier may not cover the condition at all or decline your application.